DavidJS01/AWS-Certified-Cloud-Practitioner-Notes/README.md

 # AWS-Certified-Cloud-Practitioner-Notes
 Studying for the AWS CCP exam!
-This repo serves more as an outline than a comprehensive learning resource.
+This repo serves as a personal resource..
 I will include AWS documentation and other resources used when applicable.

 # Examination Content
 | Domain | % of Examination|